Hutchins, Texas: Primary and secondary schools

-Hutchins is served by the Dallas Independent School District (DISD).
-The area is within the Board of Trustees District 5.
+Most of Hutchins is within the Dallas Independent School District (DISD).
 As of fall 2011, the area is zoned to Wilmer-Hutchins Elementary School, Kennedy-Curry Middle School, and Wilmer-Hutchins High School.

+A portion of Hutchins is within Lancaster Independent School District.
+The zoned high school of that section is Lancaster High School.

 School histories

 Most of Hutchins was served by the Wilmer-Hutchins Independent School District.

 Until the end of the school district, C.S.
 Winn Elementary School was located in Hutchins.
 The Hutchins Academic Elementary School was also located in Hutchins.
 In 2004 the WHISD board voted to close Hutchins Academic, which had 82 students at the time of closure. the former students moved to C.S.
 Winn and Wilmer Elementary School in Wilmer in January 2005.
 In addition the Hutchins 5th Grade Center opened in 2000.
 In addition, Kennedy-Curry Middle School and Wilmer-Hutchins High School in Dallas, then under WHISD control, served Wilmer.

 The DISD took over all of WHISD for the 2005–2006 school year.
 WHISD closed shortly afterwards, with official termination in spring 2006.
 After the closure of WHISD, property values in the district increased.
 For the 2005–2006 school year until the 2010–2011 school year, the WHISD portion of Hutchins was served by several schools located in Dallas.
-In 2005–2006 and 2006–2007 they included J.P.
-Starks, Martin Weiss, and Whitney Young.
-From 2007–2008 to 2010-2011, the elementary schools serving Hutchins only included Martin Weiss and Whitney Young Elementary Schools (in two separate attendance zones).

-From 2005 to 2006, until 2010-2011 secondary schools included Hulcy (Weiss zone) and Zumwalt Middle Schools (Starks and Young zones), and Carter High School (Weiss zone) and A. Maceo Smith High School (Starks and Young zones).
+The final 12th grade class of WHISD attended South Oak Cliff High School.
+Other than that class, zoned high schools with sections of Hutchins included A. Maceo Smith and David W. Carter.

 The Dallas ISD considered opening a new Wilmer-Hutchins Elementary School building, restoring the Wilmer-Hutchins High School building, and demolishing the Kennedy-Curry Middle School building as part of its 2008 bond campaign.
 The Wilmer Hutchins Elementary School will open in an area of the City of Dallas in 2011.
 In November 2010 DISD announced that three schools (Wilmer Hutchins ES, Kennedy-Curry Middle School, and Wilmer-Hutchins HS) would open/reopen in the Wilmer-Hutchins area in 2011.